 What Are The Different DMARC Records?

 A DMARC record is where DMARC rule sets are defined.
 It is a security protocol that will prevent fraudulent entities from misusing your domain to send emails.
-This record informs Internet service providers whether a domain is set up to use DMARC.
+This record informs the recipients mail server whether a domain is set up to use DMARC.
 DMARC record generator tool TDMARC helps in setting up these records that contain DMARC policies and should be placed within your DNS.

 Tags used in DMARC TXT record